dvanmosselbeen/dvm-docs/Databases/MySQL.md

 2 rows in set (0.00 sec)
 ```

 The `mysql` database contain all the users information and define what users are allowed to do.
 It's important to not mess up that database.
-So I recommend you to not play with that table as for long you really know what you're doing.
+So I recommend you to not play with that database as for long you really know what you're doing.

 ## Exporting the data

 It's good to keep a copy of your data.
 Sometimes you want to keep the security, keeping a backup before change some things on the database.
-You can simply export the content of a database, to import it on another computer for example:
+You can simply export the content of a database, to import it on another computer for example or to restore it back:

 ```sql
 mysqldump -u DBUSER -p DBNAME > dbname.sql
 ```

 Choose a name what you want for the file `dbname.sql`.
 The file
-`dbname.sql`are created in the current directory you are actually in!
-So you can also specify a whole path, so that he not store that file in
-the current directory.
+`dbname.sql` is created in the current directory you are actually in!
+So you can also specify a whole path, so that it's not store that file in the current directory.

-If you need to import from version 4.1 to 4.0
+If you need to import from version `4.1` to `4.0`:

 ```sql
 mysqldump --compatible=mysql40 -u DBUSER -p DBNAME > dbname.sql